bretmullinix/openshift-idm-cluster-on-aws/part3-install-aws-infrastructure/3rd-tdd-iteration/readme.md

     1. Add the following task to include the new task file in the **verify.yml** file.

           ```yaml
-            - name:  Determine if vpc exists
+            - name:  Determine if vpc gateway exists
               include_tasks: tasks/check-for-vpc-gateway-existence.yml
          ```